XIRR vs CAGR: Meaning, Difference, Calculation, Pros, Cons

 On the other hand, CAGR is best used for investments having a single, lump-sum investment.
 It will make the growth comparable only in an annualized way, and that is helpful when one wants to compare investments at a glance over the same period.

-In the Rupeezy Invest app, we present the CAGR to provide you with a clear picture of a stock's historical performance, allowing you to assess its past returns effectively.
+In the Rupeezy app, we present the CAGR to provide you with a clear picture of a stock's historical performance, allowing you to assess its past returns effectively.
 Once you invest in a mutual fund, whether through a lump sum or SIP, our app goes further by calculating and displaying the XIRR.
 This gives you a detailed view of the returns on each individual stock and your entire portfolio, taking into account all your deposits and withdrawals.
 This way, you can track the true growth of your investments with precision.

 Conclusion